The Senate of Canada

 The other suggestion is that the Senate be abolished outright, which is a position that tends to be favoured more by Canadian progressives, particularly those in the New Democratic Party.
 While this is certainly an easier solution, it’s also quite cynical and pessimistic.
 Few modern democracies have only one chamber of parliament, and some worry that getting rid of the Senate altogether would simply consolidate greater power in the hands of the House of Commons and the prime minister — both of which are already quite powerful to begin with.

-Canada’s current government, led by Conservative Prime Minister Stephen Harper (b.
-1959), is nominally in favour of Senate elections, but little has been done to date.
-To seriously reform the Senate would require amending the Canadian Constitution, and as we discuss in the Constitution of Canada chapter, getting constitutional amendments passed in modern Canada is an agonizingly complicated ordeal, to say the least.
+In 2015 the Supreme Court of Canada ruled that Senate elections are unconstitutional, meaning any significant changes to the status quo would require amending the Canadian Constitution, and as we discuss in the Constitution of Canada chapter, getting constitutional amendments passed in modern Canada is an agonizingly complicated ordeal, to say the least.